matthewphamilton/r4dev/content/en/docs/Contribution-Guidelines/_index.md

 linkTitle: "Contribute"
 weight: 110
 description: >
-  How to contribute to the ready4.
+  How to contribute to ready4.
 ---

 First things first - **you do not have to ask us permission or pay us any money to use, extend or derive new works from ready4 modules, data or analysis scripts.** Your only obligations are explained in the (liberal) [licenese / terms](../getting-started/software/terms/) for each item that you are using.
 These obligations typically relate to you agreeing to distribute any derivative code your project creates under similarly liberal licenses to those we use and to not undertaking unethical analyses (for example, those designed to re-identify research participants).